Visiting the Museum

-Exhibits at the Alexandria Archaeology Museum tell the story of archaeologists and volunteers working to bring Alexandria’s buried past to light, through research and excavation.
-In addition to viewing the exhibits, visitors can learn about the archaeological process by interacting with volunteers and staff at work in the museum’s public laboratory.
-Fridays are the best time to find volunteers washing, marking and cataloguing artifacts from the latest dig.
+In addition to viewing the exhibits, visitors can learn about the archaeological process by talking with volunteers and professional archaeologists at work in the museum’s public laboratory.

 A Community Digs its Past: The Lee Street Site